 Living in Los Angeles, I am acutely aware that being fit, loving to exercise, and wearing bright geometric leggings everywhere you go are what make someone not only physically healthy but also cool.
-A certain type of cool, anyway.
-A type of cool that has always intimidated me.
+A certain type of cool that has always intimidated me.

 Never in my life have I been an athletic person.
 As a kid, when my parents and brother would go on hikes and ski trips, I would always lag a clumsy 10 minutes behind.
 I never played sports; I never cheered, jogged, or went to the gym—and girls who did terrified me on a cellular level.
 I blame my stature: I'm 5'2" and not very coordinated, and as unflattering as this is, I also hate doing things I'm bad at.

-LIT Method (which stands for "low-impact training," in addition to being a popular teen slang term), is sort of like SoulCycle for rowing.
-Flashing lights, energetic music, and an instructor who bears an uncanny resemblance to the Soulstice guy from Broad City guide you through a nonstop cardio-strength class, where you alternate between rowing on a high-tech machine filled with real water and doing strength exercises with resistance bands on a mat next to your machine.
+LIT Method (which stands for "low-impact training," in addition to being a popular teen slang term) is sort of like SoulCycle for rowing.
+Flashing lights, energetic music, and an instructor guide you through a nonstop cardio-strength class, where you alternate between rowing on a high-tech machine filled with water and doing strength exercises with resistance bands on a mat next to your machine.

-ModelFit's L.A. studio opened its doors late last year, and the celeb-approved workout has gone absolute gangbusters.
-(Karlie Kloss, Chrissy Teigen, and Candice Swanepoel are all fans.)
-The workouts, which range from sculpt to cardio dance, aim to target small muscle groups throughout the body to create a long, lean frame.
-Like a model.
+ModelFit's L.A. studio opened its doors in 2016, and the celeb-approved workout has gone absolute gangbusters.
+(Karlie Kloss, Chrissy Teigen, and Candice Swanepoel are all fans).
+The workouts, which range from sculpting to cardio dance, aim to target small muscle groups throughout the body to create a long, lean frame, like a model.

-There are oh so many cult yoga studios in Los Angeles, but to me, Wanderlust Hollywood seems the most cult.
+There are so many cult yoga studios in Los Angeles, but to me, Wanderlust Hollywood seems the most cult.
 Show up at any time of day and you'll find attractive Angelenos in drapey fabrics eating Buddha bowls from the Wanderlust café, attending moon workshops, or just hanging.
-(The place is huge with all sorts of nooks and crannies, like a harem.)

 10th Planet Jiu Jitsu